AryanRogye/MoviesAPIClient/MoviesShared/README.md

-# MoviesAPIClient shared and Fire TV projects
+# Shared Logic and Fire TV App

+For project setup and the full architecture overview, see the [root README](../README.md).

 `sharedLogic` contains the Kotlin Multiplatform models, TMDB client, and display-server URL behavior used by both Apple and Android clients. `androidApp` is the native Jetpack Compose Fire TV client.